ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 as a reference but the principles of usage will be the same in any web3 language implementation.

 A full working example can be seen in [deploying-a-smart-contract-programmatically.py](deploying-a-smart-contract-programmatically.py).
-Usage of the example requires Python > 3.9.13, solc == 0.8.15 and the web3, requests, and json modules.
-It is assumed solc has been installed using homebrew, and therefore resides in `/opt/homebrew/bin/solc`.
-It is additionally assumed the wallet extension is running on the local host, with default values `WHOST=127.0.0.1` and `WPORT=3000`.
+Usage of the example requires Python > 3.9.13, solc 0.8.15 and the web3, requests, and json modules.
+It is assumed solc has been installed using homebrew and resides in `/opt/homebrew/bin/solc` and that the wallet extension is running on the local host with default values `WHOST=127.0.0.1` and `WPORT=3000`.

 A walk through and explanation of the steps performed is given below;

 ## Connect to the network and create a local private key
-The wallet extension acts as an HTTP server to mediate RPC requests as defined [handling-sensitive-data.md](handling-sensitive-data.md).
+The wallet extension acts as an HTTP server to mediate RPC requests as defined in [handling-sensitive-data.md](handling-sensitive-data.md).
 In the below a connection is made on the wallet extension host and port, a private key is locally created and the associated account stored for later usage.
 ```python